mkovalcson/OpenSaint/README.md

+Requires a Windows Computer with Visual Studio 2026 C# and .NET 10.

 1. Copy the animatorConfig and ServoAnimator folders into the same parent folder
 2. Open the project file in the ServoAnimator folder in VS 2026